-Restricted stock awards: The Board approves grants of restricted stock awards to the Company's executives and outside directors.
+Restricted stock awards: The Board approved grants of restricted stock awards to the Company's executives and outside directors prior to fiscal 2023.
 All shares underlying awards of restricted stock are restricted in that they are not transferable until they vest.
 Recipients of the restricted stock earn dividends, which are paid to the recipient at the time the awards vest.
 If the recipient does not vest in the shares due to leaving Paychex, all shares of restricted stock, and the dividends accrued thereon, when applicable, will be forfeited and returned to the Company.